tnytxt/scripts/organise downloads/readme.txt

-Organize files in the download directory by their file extensions.
+Organize downloaded files into a directory based on the file extensions.